 A Db is pretty much like a regular program but can be shared among other programs and is accumulated by name.
 Since is a Db is accumulated when a program runs the current contents of the Db are used.
 Moreover the Db can be extended by Elpi programs themselves thanks to the API coq.elpi.accumulate, enabling code to save a state which is then visible at subsequent runs.

-The initial contents of a Db, some code in the example above, is usually just the type declaration for the predicates part of the Db, and maybe a few default rules.
+The initial contents of a Db, pred some-pred. in the example above, is usually just the type declaration for the predicates part of the Db, and maybe a few default rules.
 Let's define a Db.

 Elpi Db age.db lp:{{